DataDog/hiring-engineers/answer-task15.md

 Last, APM will be able to trace problem and find the root cause through analyzing transactions, queries and error codes.

 Steps:
+- i use PHYMYADMIN application for this exercise.
 - PHPMYADMIN application is running on Apache Server (sg-web-01) and MySQL database (sg-db-01)
 - installed datadog-php-tracer.deb on sg-web-01
 -	enable APM in Datadog.yaml